jcockrumReviture/W2_Project_0/README.md

 ## A Scala CLI application over MySql db.
 When working from home or on a consulting job it is often difficult to generate an accurate timesheet at the end of work.

+## Data Origization
+- There are 4 punches avadable In, Lunch Out, Lunch In, Out
+- a group of 4 punches will be a row in the DB
+###### Timesheet Paramaters
+- This is where you enter or change the default values of the Timesheet reporting.
+- Warning: at this time, changes to these paramaters will alter ALL reporting.
+- Also in this section will be the employee ID, which will serve as half of the PK

 ## This program will accept 2 diffrent input types:
-- There are 4 punches avadable In, Lunch Out, Lunch In, Out

 ###### a "live" punch
 - If you are clocking in what times your upcomming breaks and clock times are.
 - If you are clocking out, how many hours have been logged.
-- each punch will be a row in the DB

 ###### a "hours" punch
-- for this punch you will enter a start time, which will give you the time of what hours you should have punched in and out based on a standard work day split
+- for this style you will enter a start time, which will then give you the next time of what hours you should have punched in and out based on a standard work day split
 - This type of punch will be used to correct entered punches

 ## This Program will output in 3 ways: